Classification of the d-representation-finite symmetric k-algebras of finite representation type: Proof of Theorem

 As $\U$ is $4$-cluster-tilting, it is $\nu_4$-equivariant by Proposition~\ref{nud}, and it follows that

 implying that $4 > n-2$, that is, $n < 6$.
 On the other hand, the condition \eqref{Dndiv} for $d=4$ becomes $5\mid2(2n-3)$ or, equivalently, $5\mid (n+1)$.
 Hence, $n=4$. \end{proof}

 To conclude the proof of Theorem~\ref{ade}, it remains only to show that $T(kQ)$ is $4$-representation-finite in case $Q$ is of Dynkin type $D_4$.
-To this end, consider the quiver $Q$ given by Figue~\ref{D4}, and let
+To this end, consider the quiver $Q$ given by Figure~\ref{D4}, and let

 By Lemma~\ref{isom}\eqref{isom2}, $\nu\circ[1]\simeq \tau^{1-h} = \tau^{-5}$, so $\U$ is $(\nu\circ[1])$-equivariant.
 Moreover, by Proposition~\ref{cydim}, $kQ$ is $(2/3)$-Calabi--Yau, and hence $[1]\simeq \tau^{-3}$ on $\dm{kQ}$.
 It is now straightforward to verify that $\U$ is a $4$-cluster-tilting subcategory of $\dm{kQ}$, thus concluding the proof of Theorem~\ref{ade}.